cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Hash Functions {#deps-hash}

-This specification makes use of a cryptographic hash function with the following API and parameters:
+This specification makes use of a collision-resistant hash function with the following API and parameters:

 - Hash(msg): Apply a cryptographic hash function to input `msg`, producing a